ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 was not processed and that the user should check the input again.
 A mechanism like this will become even more valuable once we want to process forms asynchronously.

+### Propose Context Parameter for Escaping on ilTemplate::setVariable (advanced, ~8h)

+Currently there is no generalized way to handle escaping when outputting text.
+In the long-term we would like to switch to a templating engine that is aware of the context in which placeholders are filled.
+As a short-term improvement we would like to introduce an context-parameter for `ilTemplate::setVariable`, based on which `ilTemplate` could determine the required escaping for the output context.
+The contexts should e.g. be "html", "html-attribute", "js-string".
+Depending on feedback from other devs, we could either default to a very strict context that escapes a lot, or to a context that does not escape and a dicto-rule.

 ## Long Term